Apr 15, 2019

 What Learning How To Backflip Taught Me About Life

 As with anything, high quality coaching, persistence, and a willingness to keep pushing through difficult moments paid off.
 And now I can backflip.
-I won’t be able to forever.
+I probably won’t be able to forever.
 I’m sure my body will get old and my joints will get rickety and whatever in a few decades, but I can now always say, that for several years of my life, I, 6’7 Jordan Gray, could do a backflip on the ground.

 Remember, you get to choose your beliefs.